WNYU-FM

 WNYU-FM (89.1 FM) is a college radio station owned and operated by New York University.
 Its offices and studios are located at NYU's campus in lower Manhattan.
 WNYU's main transmitter is located at University Heights in the Bronx, the former location of NYU.
-Another transmitter, licensed as WNYU-FM1, a repeater located at University Plaza at the current campus.
+Another transmitter, licensed as WNYU-FM1, is a repeater located at University Place at the current campus.